perception30/Blockchain-Based-Voting-Systems-for-Bangladesh/03_literature_review.md

 Blockchain-based voting systems employ various cryptographic techniques to ensure vote secrecy and integrity:

 1. **Homomorphic Encryption**: This allows votes to be counted without decrypting individual ballots, preserving voter privacy (Park et al., 2021).
-2. **Zero-Knowledge Proofs**: These enable verification of vote validity without revealing the actual vote content (Cortier et al., 2019).
+2. **Zero-Knowledge Proofs**: These enable verification of vote validity without revealing the actual vote content (Ben-Sasson et al., 2014).
-3. **Ring Signatures**: Used to ensure voter anonymity while still allowing for vote verification (Sun et al., 2017).
+3. **Ring Signatures**: Used to ensure voter anonymity while still allowing for vote verification (Russo et al., 2021).

 The application of these techniques in Bangladesh's context would need to consider the computational resources available and the technical literacy of the voting population.